-The essence of stool DNA testing lies in its capacity to detect specific genetic materials in your feces that are shed by cancerous or precancerous polyps in the colon or rectum.
+The essence of stool DNA testing lies in its capacity to detect specific genetic materials in your faeces that are shed by cancerous or precancerous polyps in the colon or rectum.
 When these abnormal segments of DNA, alongside blood, are identified in your stool, it may suggest the early stages of colorectal cancer.

 One of the primary benefits of this test is its non-invasive nature, requiring no preparation or dietary restrictions.
 It also negates the need for sedation.
 Furthermore, because it is conducted at your convenience in the privacy of your own home, it encourages higher compliance rates among those hesitant to undergo traditional screening methods.